send0moka/yapload/README.md

-# 🚀 yapload - Enhanced Payload CMS Boilerplate
+# 🚀 Yapload - Enhanced Payload CMS Boilerplate

-**yapload** is a high-performance, aesthetically superior boilerplate built on top of Payload CMS.
-Designed for developers who demand excellence in both performance and user experience, yapload takes the robust foundation of Payload CMS and elevates it with modern enhancements.
+**Yapload** is a high-performance, aesthetically superior boilerplate built on top of Payload CMS.
+Designed for developers who demand excellence in both performance and user experience, Yapload takes the robust foundation of Payload CMS and elevates it with modern enhancements.

-## ✨ Why yapload?
+## ✨ Why Yapload?

-yapload isn't just another CMS template - it's a complete reimagining of what a modern content management system should be:
+Yapload isn't just another CMS template - it's a complete reimagining of what a modern content management system should be:

 - **🎨 Superior Aesthetics**: Beautiful, modern UI with diverse layout options
 - **⚡ Blazing Performance**: Optimized for speed with efficient data transfer and zero 504 errors